 The kitchen, however, was a sore spot, with its tired linoleum floor and varnished knotty pine cabinets.
 “It was terrible,” Deboo said.
 He came to deride it as the “log cabin kitchen.”

 Over the next couple of years, Deboo obsessed over home fix-it shows on TV and dreamed of a better kitchen.
-Then, one day in 2000, walking through Home Depot, he stumbled on a do-it-yourself clinic on installing ceramic tile.
+Then, one day, walking through Home Depot, he stumbled on a do-it-yourself clinic on installing ceramic tile.
 “They made it look so easy,” he recalled.

 With two years of delay behind him, he began to remodel his kitchen.